NMCB-3 Seabee Receives 2020 Stethem Award

+PORT HUENEME, Calif.
+(NNS) – Builder 1st Class Travis Klawonn, assigned to U.S. Naval Mobile Construction Battalion (NMCB) 3, was awarded the Steelworker 2nd Class Robert D. Stethem award during a ceremony, February 24.

-210224-N-TP832-1033 PORT HUENEME, Calif.
-(Feb.
-24, 2021) Rear Adm.
-John Korka, right, commander of Naval Facilities Engineering Command (NAVFAC), and Force Master Chief Delbert Terrell Jr., left, force master chief of NAVFAC, present the Steelworker 2nd Class Robert D. Stethem award to Builder 1st Class Travis Klawonn, assigned to U.S. Naval Mobile Construction Battalion 3, and his family.
+The award was presented by Rear Adm.
+John Korka, commander of Naval Facilities Engineering Systems Command (NAVFAC), and Force Master Chief Delbert Terrell Jr., force master chief of NAVFAC, outside of NMCB-3’s headquarters with a small command party present.

 The Steelworker 2nd Class Robert D. Stethem award is a moral based award given to those upholding the highest of the United States Navy’s core values and traditions.
+Robert D. Stethem was killed in 1985 by Hezbollah terrorists who hijacked a TWA flight during his return from an assignment in Greece with Underwater Construction Team 1.
+He was posthumously awarded the Bronze Star Medal and advanced to Master Chief Constructionman.
 One recipient is chosen each year for the award which recognizes outstanding individual moral courage in support of the traditions of the Seabees while in the course of actual operations.

-(U.S. Navy photo by Mass Communication Specialist 2nd Class Michael Lopez/Released)
+“I think it’s a tremendous honor to be recognized with such a remarkable force such as Robert D. Stethem by receiving this award,” said Klawonn.
+“I think it’s a testament to the mentorship that I’ve received throughout my years in the Navy.
+I’ve had incredible leaders and mentors guide me and mold me, and I see this is a way for me to recognize them and to pay it forward to young Sailors coming up behind me.
+I’m glad that I can represent NMCB-3, and I’m very honored and appreciative of receiving this award.”

+Klawonn received the award for his work as the operations leading petty officer and project supervisor for Detail Timor-Leste and assistant-officer-in-charge of exercises Fiji and Philippines in 2020.
+In Timor-Leste he led a crew of 20 Seabees and 11 Timor-Leste Defense Force engineers to construct two school houses, an airfield perimeter fence renovation, and worked alongside the Australian Defense Force on Exercise Hari’i Humatuk, all together valued at $2.6 million.
+His leadership helped strengthen interoperability and the U.S. & Timor-Leste relationship by providing Timorese people with access to critical learning facilities for continued education.

 |Date Taken: